-At this point students realize that the methods they write all look similar.
+At this point students realize that many of the methods they write look similar.
 They also observe similarities between some class hierarchies, especially those that represent lists of instances of various classes.
 These observations lead naturally to designing abstractions.
 The DESIGN RECIPE for abstractions over methods asks the student to compare two methods, identify the differences, represent the difference as an additional parameter - and when done, run the tests for the original methods on the new abstracted method.
-Abstracting over classes, i.e. creating a common super class for classes that are similar, follows a similar DESIGN RECIPE.
+Abstracting over classes, i.e. implementing a common interface for classes that are similar, follows a similar DESIGN RECIPE.
+Abstract classes then carry the abstractions to another level.